Absences and Attendance

-Children with lice must be under treatment to be present at school.
+Children with lice must be under treatment to attend school.
 Please notify your child’s teacher and the nurse if your child has lice. https://www.creativemindspcs.org/wp-content/uploads/2018/04/head_lice_fact_sheet.pdf

 DCPS policy requires that parents and physicians complete appropriate health forms before any prescription or over-the-counter medication can be administered.
 These forms are available from the school nurse.
 Please do not send any medications to school with your child.
 All medications will require doctor’s orders and should be taken to the health suite by a parent where they are checked in.
 Kindly note that school staff may not apply sunscreen, lotions, or administer over the counter medications to students.